from shopping around to sharing childcare with other single parents.

 Banks are always offering you incentives to move to them, you know why?
 Because customers rarely leave.
 Well, more fool them.
 I change accounts every so often to bag these ‘rewards’ – currently a well-known bank gives me a fiver every month for making one monthly deposit.
 I transfer a chunk on payday, and then put it straight back into my ‘real’ account before any bills go out – you can set up regular payments, so you don’t get yourself in a fix.
 As they only have my money for 24 hours, that fiver equates to an interest rate of over 200%, paid TO me – you usually only see that kind of rate on a pay day loan.

 5. Shop for bargains

 Unfortunately, we can’t get everything for free but this is second best.
 Check out local car boots and charity shops, especially if your little one’s not yet indoctrinated by big brand marketing.
 There are lots of local Facebook selling pages with bargains too.

-Doing a big monthly shop helps save money as you can buy in bulk.
+Doing a big monthly shop helps me us sole parents save money as we can buy in bulk.
 Opt for the value range where possible – it’s much cheaper and essentially the same stuff.
 Did you know Basics wholewheat biscuits are 95 p a packet compared with the branded Weetabix which is £2.40 a packet?
 That’s the equivalent of more than a 60% off sale.
 Now who wouldn’t jump at that?
 Bulk buying can be difficult initially if you’ve been living week to week, but you can build up to it gradually and it becomes easier as you save over all.